From the dream of a science park in 1983 to a platform for co-creation today

 Fostering collaboration between the universities in Uppsala, businesses and public organizations in order to support the development of companies within new areas, was the basic principle when the foundation for collaboration between the universities in Uppsala, business and society - STUNS - was founded in 1983.

-The initiator, former governor Ingemar Mundebo, mobilized key actors from Uppsala’s universities, businesses, and society to establish a science park.
-The work rested on a memorandum of association and a purpose clause that is still relevant to STUNS today.
+The initiator, the then governor Ingemar Mundebo, called together the key actors from the universities in Uppsala, business and society.
+The purpose was to establish a technology park and the work rested on a foundation document and a target clause that is still relevant to the business today.

 STUNS’ Memorandum of Association